SwissLife-OSS/Confix/README.md

 ```
 ## 5. `.confix.lock`

-The `.confix.lock` file is generated during the `compose` operation and contains all necessary information for deploying the application.
+The `.confix.lock` file is generated during the `build` operation and contains all necessary information for deploying the application.
 The file is used during the `build` operation to replace the variables in the configuration files with their actual values.
 It contains the complete configuration that was composed out of all .confixrc and .confix.repository files, except the secrets.
 The confix lock file is safe to commit to your repository and you have to include it in your container image.